Kunj-Parikh/Budgeting-App/README.md

 # Budgeting-App
-A budgeting app with CRD functions
+A budgeting app with CRUD functions
+This app manages a budget, allowing you to add and delete expenses along the way.